Sacksonville: History

 The Jaguars won the AFC wild card game over the Buffalo Bills at home, 10–3.
-In the Divisional round they defeated the Pittsburgh Steelers in Pittsburgh, 45–42.
+In the divisional round they defeated the Pittsburgh Steelers in Pittsburgh, 45–42.
 The Jaguars then traveled to New England for their first AFC Championship Game since 1999, where they lost 24–20 to the New England Patriots, ending their season.
 Following the season, cornerbacks Jalen Ramsey and A. J. Bouye, defensive end Calais Campbell, defensive tackle Malik Jackson, and linebacker Telvin Smith earned Pro Bowl honors.
 Ramsey and Campbell earned First-Team All-Pro honors, while Smith and Bouye earned Second-Team honors.
 Following Campbell pulling out of the Pro Bowl due to injury, teammate Yannick Ngakoue went to the Pro Bowl as an alternate.

 In 2018, the Jaguars defense once again started strong, leading the team to a 3–1 record through its first four games, including a victory over the New England Patriots in an AFC Championship Game rematch.
 However, injuries and poor play by the offense contributed to significant degradation by the defense, as the team would go on to lose seven straight games and 10 of its last 12, being eliminated from playoff contention after Week 14.
 Jacksonville's record regressed to 5–11.

 The unit dissolved with the Jaguars having one of the league's worst defenses in 2019 and multiple players leaving the team.
-Linebacker Myles Jack, the last remaining member of the Sacksonville defense, left the team in 2022.
+Linebacker Myles Jack, the last remaining starter of the Sacksonville defense, left the team in 2022.